Brisbane

 Hooning is a common word used to encompass dangerous and careless driving and covers a broad range of antisocial behaviours in a motor vehicle.
 It is important to be aware of the laws surrounding hooning and what steps to take if you have been charged with a hooning offence.

-Types Of Hooning Charges What Offences Are Classified As “Hooning”?
+What Offences Are Classified As “Hooning”?

 Hooning offences can be broken down into two types.
 Type 1 offences involve careless or dangerous driving, speed trials, street racing, police evasion, burnouts and unnecessary noise or smoke.
 Type 2 offences involve driving a modified vehicle that is non-compliant with safety standards, driving without a licence, driving uninsured or unregistered, high range drink driving or driving 40km/h in excess of the speed limit.